-Communication Port J3
+Communication Ports J2 and J3

-Communication Port J3 is used to connect a separate Modbus device to the 723PLUS control.
-This device is used to read control parameters and inputs from connected LINKnet nodes.
-The Modbus device can drive LINKnet nodes and certain 723PLUS control parameters.
+Communication Ports J2 and J3 are used to connect two separate Modbus devices to the 723Plus control.
+These devices are used to read control parameters as well as read inputs from connected LinkNet nodes.
+The Modbus device connected to J3 can additionally drive LinkNet nodes and also drive certain 723Plus control parameters.
 The Modbus device can be any master device capable of communicating with Modbus standard protocol.
 This includes any Modbus compatible PC, any compatible SCADA system, etc.

-Communication Port J3 can be software configured for a wide variety of serial communications.
-Port J3 can be software configured to standard specifications for RS-232, RS-422, or RS-485.
-BAUD rates can be independently set for 1200, 1800, 2400, 4800, 9600, 19200, or 38400.
-The only restrictions are that if Port J2 is set for a BAUD rate of 19200, then Port J3 BAUD rate cannot be 38400, and if Port J2 is set for a BAUD rate of 38400, then Port J3 BAUD rate cannot be 19200.
-Stop bits can be set at 1, 1.5, or 2.
+Communication Ports J2 and J3 can be software configured for a wide variety of serial communications.
+Either port can be set to standard specifications for RS-232, RS-422, or RS-485.
+Additionally the BAUD rates can be independently set for 1200, 2400, 4800, 9600, 19 200, or 38 400.
+The only restriction is that if one port is set for a BAUD rate of 38 400, the other port must be set to the same rate.
+Stop bits on either port can be set at 1, 1.5, or 2.
 Parity can be set for OFF, ODD, or EVEN.
-The data may be formatted as either ASCII or RTU.
+The data may be formatted as either ASCII or RTU on Port J2 or Port J3.